corrode/corrode.github.io/content/services/_index.md

 {% end %}

-## How I Can Help
+## Why Me?

 The right mentor can change your trajectory.

-I offer friendly, human-centered training based on a decade of Rust experience and dozens of production success stories.
-I provide tailored support for teams who care about their craft.
+I offer **friendly, human-centered** mentoring based on a decade of Rust experience and dozens of production success stories.
+This is not your typical run-of-the-mill consulting, but tailored support for teams who care.

 My training gets your Rust to production in half the time and trains your team in 2 months instead of 4.
-It's the training you need for the years to come, teaching you how to write Rust well before getting out of your way.
-I focus on alignment, clarity, and idiomatic Rust.
+It's the training which prepares you for the years to come, teaching you how to write Rust **well** before getting out of your way.
+I'll focus on navigating the Rust crate ecosystem, systems architecture, code reviews, and idiomatic Rust.

 {% info(title="Feedback From Happy Customers", icon="heart") %}